fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Second, unless the players decide to give up on addressing the adversary, they’ll likely need to go on an adventure, or at least a series of scenes, to get the key to the adversary’s lock.

 Resistances can be good adventure hooks.
-A dragon threatening the village is an easy way to get the PCs to buy in, but if what you <em>actually</em> want them to deal with is over on the other side of the world, sending them off on an adventure there to get the key to the dragon’s lock can be a sneaky way to do it, and can add some urgency to boot.
+A dragon threatening the village is an easy way to get the PCs to buy in, but if what you _actually_ want them to deal with is over on the other side of the world, sending them off on an adventure there to get the key to the dragon’s lock can be a sneaky way to do it, and can add some urgency to boot.